Firstly, the fats in oil are either:

 - Tri-unsaturated (linolenic acid – e.g. chia or flax oil) – three degree of unsaturation (anything over one degree unsaturation is called ‘poly-unsaturated’)

 Of the tri (or poly) unsaturated, they can be omega-3 (alpha-linolenic acid or ALA) or omega-6 (DGLA as in evening primrose and borage oil).
-The more unsaturated the more biologically active, but also the more degrees of unsaturation creates more ‘gaps’ for the fat to get oxidised or hydrogenated more easily, thus create ‘trans’ fat, that looks like the real thing but doesn’t work biologically.
+The more unsaturated the more biologically active, but also the more degrees of unsaturation creates more ‘gaps’ for the There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… to get oxidised or hydrogenated more easily, thus create ‘trans’ fat, that looks like the real thing but doesn’t work biologically.
 The purpose of ‘hydrogenating’ an oil is to make it solid.
 This was the basis of margarine, which technically might be ‘omega-6’ as in sunflower oil derived marg, but, once hydrogenated, it no longer works so it’s fake omega-6.
 The most anti-inflammatory by far are undamaged omega-3 fats, followed by undamaged omega-6 fats to a lesser extent.
-(Some omega-6 fats such as ‘arachidonic acid’ in dairy and meat are more pro-inflammatory and also people with insulin resistance, such as diabetics, are less able to turn omega-6 into its anti-inflammatory form.)
+(Some omega-6 fats such as ‘arachidonic acid’ in dairy and meat are more pro-inflammatory and also people with Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. resistance, such as diabetics, are less able to turn omega-6 into its anti-inflammatory form.)

 The most inflammatory are damaged, trans or hydrogenated fats.
 All fats become inflammatory byis damage caused ed by cooking/frying/crispifying.
 Thus raw meat is not necessarily inflammatory but most cooked meat is because we like the taste and texture of burnt fat.
 If it were a cold climate animal it would have more omega-3 – e.g. an Alpine cow or Tibetan yak or Welsh mountain sheep.